How Talking Heads Turned a Corner on ‘Fear of Music’

 The album's explosive opener "I Zimbra," which featured African cadences, a memorable guest turn by King Crimson's Robert Fripp and lyrics based on the absurdist poetry of Hugo Ball, feels like a moment of catharsis, and that's just at the beginning.

-"This ain't no party / This ain't no disco / This ain't no fooling around," Byrne reminds us during "Life During Wartime."
-And so "Cities" explores the life of someone who only feels comfortable when surrounded by the anonymity of urban life.
-"Air" uncovers a character so miserable that even the simplest task has become unbearable.
+"This ain't no party / This ain't no disco / This ain't no fooling around," David Byrne reminds us during "Life During Wartime."
+"Cities" explores the life of someone who only feels comfortable when surrounded by the anonymity of urban life, while "Air" uncovers a character so miserable that even the simplest task has become unbearable.
 "Drugs," well, that speaks for itself.
-Best of all -- certainly scariest of all -- might be "Memories Can't Wait," a swirling column of after-party rage and disassociative fear.
+Best of all – certainly scariest of all – might be "Memories Can't Wait," a swirling column of after-party rage and disassociative fear.

-Fear of Music, underrated multi-instrumentalist Jerry Harrison told Anil Prasad in 1999, "completed the earlier vision of the band, yet had a sophistication about it."
+Released on Aug.
+3, 1979, Fear of Music "completed the earlier vision of the band, yet had a sophistication about it," underrated multi-instrumentalist Jerry Harrison told Anil Prasad in 1999.

 As such, Fear of Music, though it went to No. 21 on the Billboard albums chart, can perhaps be difficult to connect with.
 Lester Bangs memorably suggested that the album be retitled Fear of Everything.
-Even Robert Christgau was moved to admit that "a little sweetening might help."
+Even the famously cranky Robert Christgau was moved to admit that "a little sweetening might help."

 "We were an alternative to a lot of the overblown pop music that was around then," Byrne told Time years later.
 "But it wasn't as simple as what I described.
 The music had this disturbing hue to it."

 Go back to "Memories Can't Wait," with its insomniac vibe.
 The song is both unspeakably tired and completely keyed up.
-That sums up the twilit jitters that envelop Fear of Music, a project that simply bristles with outsider experimentation, hooky invention and rhythmic surprises -- even as the lyric sheet travels down these harrowing back alleys.
-"In the Talking Heads, the rhythm section is like a ship or train -- very forceful and certain of where it’s going," Eno told Gilmore.
-"On top of that, you have this hesitant, doubting quality that dizzily asks, ‘Where are we going?’
-That makes for a sense of genuine disorientation, unlike the surface insanity of the more commonplace, expressionist punk groups."
+That sums up the twilit jitters that envelop Fear of Music, a project that simply bristles with outsider experimentation, hooky invention and rhythmic surprises – even as the lyric sheet travels down these harrowing back alleys.

 There was one more thing: When Fear of Music was first issued, every song was attributed to Byrne, despite the clear involvement of the others.
 Later editions rectified that, as "Life During Wartime" was properly credited to all four members, Harrison's contributions were noted on "Memories Cant Wait" and "Heaven," and Eno earned a co-writing nod on "Drugs."
 But the seeds were sewn for divisions that would eventually rip the band apart into the '80s.